hothanhxuan/ProjectMilestone-Ecommerce-BigQuery/README.md

 ![Image](https://github.com/user-attachments/assets/c28194b6-b33e-44bd-8573-a8be429bb0ce)

 ### 4️⃣ Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017. ###
+This analysis compares the average number of pageviews between purchasers and non-purchasers in June and July 2017.
+The goal is to understand differences in user engagement and how browsing behavior relates to purchase likelihood.
 #### 🧩 Queries ####
 ```sql
 with